KayCyy

 Mark Makora Mbogo (born September 23, 1997), known professionally as KayCyy or KayCyy Pluto, is a Kenyan-American rapper, singer and songwriter.

 Born in Keroka, Kenya, to Kisii parents, Mbogo moved with his family to the United States at an early age.
-Throughout his career, he has released five mixtapes, and several singles with his debut studio album Who Is KayCyy? set to release within 2025.
+Throughout his career, he has released five mixtapes, and several singles with his debut studio album Who Is KayCyy? set to release in the near future.
 KayCyy has worked as a songwriter and credited vocalist alongside several major artists, including Kanye West, Lil Baby, Lil Wayne, and Travis Scott amongst others.
 Most notably, KayCyy had a large contribution towards the production of West's tenth studio album Donda, writing and recording references for a multitude of tracks.

 Early life

 Mark Makora Mbogo was born in Keroka, Kenya on September 23, 1997.
 At the age of nine, he and his family moved to the United States and resided in Saint Paul, Minnesota.
 He attended Tartan Senior High School in the nearby suburb of Oakdale.
 During school breaks, he spent time in New York City collaborating with other musical artists.
 After he graduated from high school, Mbogo moved to New York City and later Los Angeles in pursuit of his music career.